k3s-io/docs/docs/cli/etcd-snapshot.md

 It is possible to restore an etcd snapshot to a different host than it was taken on.
 When doing so, you must pass the [server token](token.md#server) that was originally used when taking the snapshot, as it is used to decrypt the bootstrap data inside the snapshot.
 The process is the same as above but changing step 2 by:

-1. Save the token server: `/var/lib/rancher/k3s/server/token` in the new node
+1. In the node that took the snapshot save the value of: `/var/lib/rancher/k3s/server/token`.
+This is `<BACKED-UP-TOKEN-VALUE>` in step 3.

+2. Copy the snapshot to the new node.
+The path in the node is `<PATH-TO-SNAPSHOT>` in step 3

-2. Initiate the restore from snapshot on the first server node with the following commands:
+3. Initiate the restore from snapshot on the first server node with the following commands:

 ```bash
 k3s server \